vimeo/php-mysql-engine/README.md

 - Strict SQL mode can be enabled or disabled to throw exceptions for invalid data types and missing not-null fields
 - Validating parser: the query parser will throw exceptions on most invalid SQL Queries, helping protect your production environment from accidental SQL syntax errors

-### Currently unsupported

-- MySQL temporary variables (these will likely never be supported)

 ## Installation

 ```